eduvpn/documentation/ACL.md

 `showPermissions` option in `/etc/vpn-user-portal/config.php` by setting it to `true`.
 This will show the "raw" permissions on the user's "Account" page.

-## Admin/Portal/API Access
+## Access to the Service

 You can restrict access to the Portal/API to certain permissions.
-For example, if you only went `employees` to be able to access the VPN service and not `students`, you can. in addition to profile restrictions (see next section) prevent them from accessing the service at all.
+For example, if you only went `employees` to be able to access the VPN service and not `students`, you canm in addition to profile restrictions (see next section), prevent them from accessing the service at all.

 In `/etc/vpn-user-portal/config.php` you can configure it like this: